-Protecting natural assets, preserving historical heritages, supporting local economies, reducing advert impacts on the planet and etc. The list can be expanded.
-All this actions considered to be ways by which our travels can be more sustainable.
-According to the world tourism organization a sustainable travel means “management of all resources in such a way that economic, social, and aesthetic needs can be fulfilled while maintaining cultural integrity, essential ecological processes, biological diversity, and life support systems.”
+Protecting natural assets, preserving historical heritage, supporting local economies, reducing advert impacts on the planet, etc. The list can be expanded.
+All these actions considered as options, which our travels can be more sustainable.
+According to the world tourism organization, sustainable travel means “management of all resources in such a way that economic, social, and aesthetic needs can be fulfilled while maintaining cultural integrity, essential ecological processes, biological diversity, and life support systems.”
 But how can we be more sustainable travelers?

-It is our own choice to put an end on the Great Pacific Garbage Path.
+It is our own choice to put an end on the Great Pacific Garbage Patch.
 We can use recyclable glass bottles or refillable water bottles.
-It is a win-win play as the less garbage will be produced in the environment and the more money will stay in your pocket.
+It is a win-win play as the less garbage will be produced in the environment, and the more money will stay in your pocket.

 It is our own choice to participate in local communities and get to know other cultures.
-We can check out the local markets to buy food, gift items, crafts and also meet people.
-Renting a house or an apartment is also a great choice to support the locals and if we want to get really involved to local cultures is a perfect idea to take a cuisine class to enjoy spending time with locals and learn about their diets and culture at the same time.
+We can check out the local markets to buy food, gift items, crafts, and also meet people.
+Renting a house or an apartment is also a great choice to support the locals, and if we want to get involved in local cultures, it is a great idea to enjoy delicious cuisine, see local people, and learn about their foods and customs at the same time.

 It is our own choice to protect green lives.
-By decreasing the amount of paper we use daily, we can turn it into a habit and therefore learn how to use less paper in our trips and where we travel to.
-Printing on the both sides of papers and avoiding coping unnecessary documents are good ways that have huge impacts on producing less paper.
+Decreasing the amount of paper we use daily can turn into a habit to learn how to use less paper during our journeys.
+Printing on both sides of papers and avoiding coping unnecessary documents are proper ways that have huge impacts on producing less paper.

-It is our own choice to stop using products that are made of wildlife.
-We may see a beautiful hat of a coat made of wolf fur or a tiny cute seashell for sale in local or large marketplaces.
-But we are responsible of all life on the earth and we can support them by saying no to the growing marketplace for “trafficking rare and endangered wildlife product.”
+It is our own choice to stop using products made of wildlife.
+We may see a beautiful hat of a coat made of wolf fur or a tiny cute seashell on sale in a large mall.
+But we are responsible for all life on the earth, and we can support them by saying no to the growing marketplace for “trafficking rare and endangered wildlife product.”